 Simpler management of applications and projects: VLAN adds network devices and users to support geographic or business requirements.
 Having different features makes it easier to manage a project or work with a specific application; An example of this type of application is the electronic learning development platform for lecturers.

-Each VLAN in a switched network corresponds to an IP network; therefore, when designing a VLAN, the implementation of a hierarchical network addressing program should be considered.
+Each VLAN in a switched network corresponds to an IP network; therefore, implementing a hierarchical network addressing program should be considered when designing a VLAN.

-Hierarchical network addressing ensures that IP network numbers are applied sequentially to network segments or VLANs and the network is considered as a whole.
+Hierarchical network addressing ensures that IP network numbers are applied sequentially to network segments or VLANs and that the web is considered whole.

 Types of VLAN

-All switch ports become part of the default VLAN after the initial initialization of a switch that loads the default configuration.
-The ports participating in the default VLAN are part of the same broadcast area.
+All switch ports become part of the default VLAN after initializing a switch that loads the default configuration.
+The ports participating in the default VLAN are in the same broadcast area.
 This supports any device connected to any switch port to communicate with other devices on other switch ports.
 The default virtual LAN for Cisco switches is Virtual LAN 1.
 Note that all ports are assigned to VLAN 1 by default.

 An 802.1Q host port is assigned a local VLAN.
 Master link ports are connections between switches that support traffic transmission associated with multiple VLANs.